nrs-org/novelslop/content/vol_01/chap_13.typ

   you need to know a lot of Computer Science theory to be able to write an Assembly program, and that was why a more simpler language like Kantan is taught in compulsory education.
-However, the explicit control of Assembly made it run much faster, which was crucial for contests.
+However, the explicit control of Assembly made code written in it run much faster, which was crucial for programming contests, where the gap between an accepted solution and a time limit exceeded could be just a millisecond.

   After a while of explaining, finally the three girls could get the gist of things.